zpainter/iassist/content/community/archive/_index.md

 draft = false
 +++

-Over the years, IASSIST has collected various documents of its organisational history.
-These include everything from the founding documents to financial reports, from conference proceedings to meeting minutes, from newletters and images to letter correcpondence.
+Over the years, IASSIST has collected various documents pertaining to its organisational history.
+These include founding documents, financial reports, conference proceedings, meeting minutes, newletters, and letter correcpondence.

-Items initially archived on paper have later been digitized.
+Items initially archived on paper have subsequently been digitized.

 ## How to Access

-IASSIST Archive is no directly accessible online except for certain sections of the Oral History Project.
+The IASSIST Archive is no directly accessible online, except for certain sections of the Oral History Project.

 If you are interested in accessing the archive, please contact IASSIST Archivist at archivist ( at ) iassistdata.org and state the reason of your interest.